Eureka in Lincoln County, Montana — The American West (Mountains)

 Trade in this region was initially dominated by Canadian fur companies.
 The Kootenai River was first explored in 1808 by the great North West Company trader and geographer David Thompson.
 The Company carried on a lively trade with the Kutenai, Salish, and other tribes of the inland northwest for decades.

 Location.
-48° 51.971′ N, 115° Touch for map.
+48° 51.971′ N, 115° 1.719′ W. Marker is in Eureka, Montana, in Lincoln County.
+Marker is on Riverside Drive (U.S. 93) north of Pinson Lane, on the left when traveling north.
 Marker is located in a pull-out on the south side of the highway, overlooking the Tobacco Plains river and valley.
+Touch for map.
 Marker is in this post office area: Eureka MT 59917, United States of America.
+Touch for directions.

 Also see . . .